 We loved breakfast at Big Ed’s, which is known for their huge hot cakes.
 My son only managed to eat a small percentage of the one he ordered, but he said that it was delicious.
 I opted for the farm fresh country breakfast, which included eggs, a meat, seasoned rice, and a huge biscuit.
 It was so good – one of the best breakfasts that I’ve had.

-Where to Stay in Raleigh for Your Family Vacation
+Where to Stay With Kids in Raleigh for Your Family Vacation

 We stayed at the Sheraton Raleigh, which was the perfect spot for a weekend Raleigh family vacation.
 It’s located within walking distance of the North Carolina Museum of History, the North Carolina Museum of Natural Sciences, and the Videri Chocolate Factory.
 It also offers an indoor pool.
 You can see reviews of other Raleigh hotels here.